 If you have trouble deciding, comment at the end and I will personalize recommendations for your family’s ages.

 Dutch Blitz Card Game

-Each person tries to place their cards faster than opponents, by burning through their ‘Flip’ pile.
+Each person tries to place their cards in numerical order faster than opponents, by flying through their ‘Flip’ pile.

 Pit Card Game